 While endodontic treatment, if done properly, has a success rate of over 90%, occasionally bacteria from your mouth can re-contaminate the roots even after a root canal.
 Many times people think that if a tooth has a root canal it no longer has a nerve so it can’t hurt.
 This is not always true.

 Endodontic (Apical) Surgery

 The most common endodontic surgical procedure is called an apical surgery or root-end resection.
 When inflammation or infection persists in the bony area around the end of your tooth after endodontic treatment, your endodontist may perform an apical surgery if retreatment has not been successful or is not a good option.
-In this procedure, the endodontist opens the gum tissue near the tooth to expose the underlying bone, and the infected tissue is removed.
-The very end of the root is also removed, and a small filling is placed to seal the root canal.

 After tooth decay, trauma is the most common reason why a tooth may need a root canal.
 This is most common in front teeth.